zalando/postgres-operator/docs/quickstart.md

 To interact with the K8s infrastructure install it's CLI runtime [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-binary-via-curl).

-This quickstart assumes that you haved started minikube or created a local kind cluster.
+This quickstart assumes that you have started minikube or created a local kind cluster.
 Note that you can also use built-in K8s support in the Docker Desktop for Mac to follow the steps of this tutorial.
 You would have to replace `minikube start` and `minikube delete` with your launch actions for the Docker built-in K8s support.

 ## Configuration Options

 If you want to configure the Postgres Operator it must happen before deploying a Postgres cluster.
-This can happen in two ways: Via a ConfigMap or a custom `OperatorConfiguration` object.
+This can work in two ways: Via a ConfigMap or a custom `OperatorConfiguration` object.
 More details on configuration can be found [here](reference/operator_parameters.md).

 ## Deployment options